egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 func ExampleMultiple(a int, optional ...interface{})
 ```

-I've done this specific optimization with [great-effect](https://github.com/golang/go/commit/e85ffec784b867f016805873eec5dc91eec1c99a).
+I've implemented this specific optimization with [great-effect](https://github.com/golang/go/commit/e85ffec784b867f016805873eec5dc91eec1c99a).
 However, the usefulness of the optimization depends on the context.
-Instead of flipping a coin, we can do a back of the envelope calculation to figure it out.
+Instead of flipping a coin, we can do a back of the envelope calculation.

-Let's guess that creating an empty slice of interfaces takes 2ns.
-For the "slice creation" to matter, then it should take more than 5% of the total execution time -- or roughly 20x more, which we can guess at 400ns.
-Because we are dealing with estimates, we can say that func takes less than \~0.5us and it's in a hot path, then we can consider replacing variadics with two separate functions.
+Let's guess that creating an empty slice takes 2ns.
+For the "slice creation" to matter, then it should take more than \~5% of the total execution time -- or 20x more, which we can guess at 400ns.
+So we can say that if a func takes less than \~0.4us and it's in a hot path, then we should consider replacing variadics with two separate functions.

-# Communication
+## Communication

 > Communication should take less than 5% compared to work being done.

-Similarly to function calls we can apply the 5% calculation to communication overheads.
 There are plenty of places where there is communication overhead:

 * GPU calls
 * Disk access